-Make sure the area around the lifter is free of personnel before operation.
-Always maintain a safe distance from the lifter to avoid pinch points that can cause serious injury.
+Make sure the area around the lifter is free of personnel before operating it.
+Lifters have pinch points that can cause serious injury, so always maintain a safe distance.

-Cart lifters can hang very low to the ground at certain points in the lift cycle.
-It is the operator's responsibility to move the lifter to a safe position, such as raising the lifter fully or placing the lifter in the storage position before driving.
+Cart lifters can hang very low to the ground at certain points in their lift cycle.
+It is the operator's responsibility to move the lifter to a safe position before driving, such as raising it fully or placing it in the storage position.
 Lifters left hanging low risk bottoming out on the street, road, or alley.
 This can cause serious damage.
-Damages from bottoming out are not covered by the warranty.
+Damage from bottoming out is not covered by the warranty.

 It is the operator's responsibility to position the cart lifter safely before approaching any obstacles.
-Damages from collisions are not covered by the warranty.
+Damage from collisions is not covered by the warranty.